workgroupengineering/Documentation/tutorials/music-store-app/README.md

 It sounds complicated, and there are many over complicated guides and tutorials on the internet.

 MVVM is simply a way to enforce [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 For your quick demo tutorial app, this may seem overkill.
 Keeping UI and business logic separated in such a way.
-However the apps that your will soon be building, often start small but quickly grow.
+However the apps that you will soon be building, often start small but quickly grow.
 Your customers will spring new requirements on you, and you will need to shoe horn them into your software.

 Following the MVVM approach will alleviate these difficulties and help keep your UI code scalable.